 Except as otherwise provided in these Subdivision Regulations, aAny applicant who seeks the approval of a non-exempt subdivision or Planned DevelopmentPreliminary Plat approval or Final Site Plan approval within the subdivision jurisdiction of the Baldwin County Commission for a development which is proposed to include both 1) six or more lots and 2) new infrastructure (roads or drainage facilities), shall first file an application with the Baldwin County Planning Director for Sketch Plan approval.
 After accepting a complete Sketch Plan application for review, Planning and Zoning staff will review the Sketch Plan and schedule a pre-application meeting to discuss issues that will need to be addressed for the forthcoming Preliminary Plat or Final Site Plan submission.
+A Sketch Plan application is not required for a Planned Development in a zoned area that has already received a Planned Residential Development (PRD) zoning overlay approval.
+The PRD final site plan approved for the zoning overlay shall stand in the place of the sketch plan.
 The procedure for obtaining a Sketch Plan Approval is set forth below.